fcurella/django-fakery/README.rst

     factory.m('app.Model')(field='value')

-Alternatively, you can use a more explict API:
+Alternatively, you can use a more explicit API:

 .. code-block:: python